Rare & Traditional Breeds Show

 The Rare & Traditional Breeds Show will open at 10.00am and close promptly at 4.30pm.
 The Museum itself will also close at the end of the show for safety reasons.

 Regular Museum admission prices apply and include admission to the show (free for Annual Members).
-Tickets are available to buy online via our shop and are available on the day.
+Tickets will be available to buy online via our shop and are available on the day.
 Children aged 4 years and under enter free of charge.

-Visitors with disabilities are advised to contact the Museum on 01243 811363 in advance of their visit, to discuss the easiest way to access the site.
+Visitors with disabilities are advised to see our accessibility web page in advance of their visite.
 Dogs on leads are welcome and there is ample free parking.